Tal-Ajami/OOP-Calendar-Manager/README.md

 ---

-## Features
+- **MyDate class**
-- **MyDate class** for handling dates (day, month, year) and attaching comments.
+  - Represents a date (day, month, year) with an optional personal note.
+  - Provides functions to display, modify, and validate dates.
+  - Includes **getters and setters** for safe and controlled access to internal fields.

+- **Calendar class**
-- **Calendar class** that manages up to 30 dates:
+  - Manages a calendar of up to 30 dates.
-  - Insert and remove dates.
+  - Supports **adding and removing** dates.
-  - Find the first free slot.
-  - Retrieve the oldest date.
+  - Finds the **first available slot** in the calendar.
-  - Print all stored dates.
+  - Retrieves the **earliest date** among all stored dates.
-- **Dynamic memory management** with proper destructors.
-- **Encapsulation** with getters and setters.
+  - Prints a formatted list of all saved dates.

+- **Object-Oriented Programming (OOP) principles**
+  - Uses constructors, destructors, and **deep copy** to ensure safe memory management.
+  - Demonstrates **encapsulation**: private fields are only accessible through class methods.

 ---